Skip to content

 Is this different from a content audit?

 Yes.
-The emphasis is on hierarchy, page roles, internal relationships, and machine-readable structure rather than only editorial quality.
+The emphasis is on hierarchy, page jobs, internal relationships, and explicit structure rather than only editorial quality.

 Should we pause publishing until this is done?

 Often yes, at least for the cluster under review.
-It is usually smarter to fix structure before adding more long-tail pages into a weak system.
+It is usually better to fix structure before adding more long-tail pages into a weak system.

 AI Advisory Call Prep Guide — PDF cover